Mud puddles and fireflies

 As a child, some of my earliest and most treasured memories were of spending time in nature, included capturing grasshoppers and praying mantises, and keeping them as pets in mason jars.
 It was a simple life of splashing in mud puddles, climbing trees and watching fireflies from the porch on hot summer nights.

 But it was also a time of upheaval.
 Around the time I was in second grade, my parents separated and both became unable to care for me, so I was placed in foster care, moving between 4 or 5 homes over a period of 3 years.
-I felt lost, unwanted, and not safe about connecting to any one human for fear of losing them.
+I felt lost, unwanted, and not safe about connecting to any 1 human, for fear of losing them.

 I was lucky to have one foster parent who spent quality time with me each day, teaching me to draw.
 I remember sitting on her couch learning to draw a cat by using a circle for the face, triangles for the ears, and so on.
 I grew to love drawing, and like many little girls, I mostly drew horses!
 Learning to draw was a game changer for me; it gave me a creative outlet where I could sit peacefully and draw and imagine a different life.
 (I wish I could thank her now, but I have no way to contact her; all records of my foster families have been lost and all my relatives have passed away.)